GBBBAS/inner-source-instructions/inner-source-bronze-instructions.md

 4. Contribution
     - Include a `CONTRIBUTION.md` file in the root directory.
     - Use the template from [CONTRIBUTION](/templates/CONTRIBUTION.md)
-    - Populate the file with the following sections:
+        - Populate the template with the following sections:
             - Contribution Overview
-        - Contribution Model
+            - Contribution Model - provide a high-level contribution process and steps for contributing
-        - Moderation and Maintainers, which can be initially populated with PR Approvers if maintainers are not yet defined
+            - Moderation and Maintainer - use the PR Approvers to populate this list if maintainers are not yet defined
             - Quality Management details